 6. Meeteetse Chocolatier

 If you don’t think artisan chocolates and cowboys go hand in hand, then we’ve got news for you: They do.
 Tim Kellogg originally made truffles to sell at the Cody Stampede to raise money for a new bronc saddle, and to put it simply, the rest is history.
-The Meeteetse Chocolatier uses only the best ingredients and each item is made fresh by Tim every single day in his shop in Meeteetsee.
+The Meeteetse Chocolatier uses only the best ingredients, and each item is made fresh by Tim every day in his shop in Meeteetsee.
 These chocolates aren’t meant to be frozen or stored, so we recommend planning accordingly if you order online.
-Our advice: Order an extra box for yourself.
+Our advice: Treat yourself to one of these Wyoming gifts by ordering an extra box just for you.